zopefoundation/Zope/zdgbook/Security.rst

 - access to an object which does not have any associated security information is always denied.

+- access to an object whose name begins with the underscore character '_' is always denied.

+- if the object has a security assertion declaring it *private*, then access will be denied.

+- if the object has a security assertion declaring it *public* , then access will be granted.

 - if an object is associated with a permission, access is granted or denied based on the user's roles.
 If a user has a role which has been granted the permission in question, access is granted.
 If the user does not possess a role that has been granted the permission in question, access is denied.

-- if the object has a security assertion declaring it *public* , then access will be granted.

-- if the object has a security assertion declaring it *private*, then access will be denied.

-- accesses to objects that have names beginning with the underscore character '_' are always denied.

 As we delve further into Zope security within this chapter, we'll see exactly what it means to associate security information with an